OSSHelp/drone-git-mirror/README.md

 dir2
 ```

-### How to delete excluded files or trash branches from remote repo
+### How to delete excluded files or branches from remote repo

-Files, excluded with `mirror_ignore_list` will not be automatically removed from remote repo.
+Files, excluded with `mirror_ignore_list` will not be automatically removed from the remote repository.
 Neither do branches.
 No plans of implementing such functionality.
+Hence, you should do it manually.

 ## TODO

-- hide private key in debug output
+- hide the private key in debug output
-- add the way to override the target branch in remote repo (master pinned for now)
+- add the way to override the target branch in the remote repository (master pinned for now)
 - deal with tags not being mirrored in "partial" scenario